 The current prescription charge is £8.05 per item.

-If you require repeat prescriptions you can apply for either a 3 month or 12 month Prescription Prepayment Certificate (PPC) which will save you money if you require more than 4 prescriptions in 3 months or 13 prescriptions over 12 months.
+If you require repeat prescriptions you can apply for either a three-month or 12-month Prescription Prepayment Certificate (PPC) which will save you money if you require more than four prescriptions in three months or 13 prescriptions over 12 months.

 A 12 month PPC costs £104.00